xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/vendor_payouts_and_tracking_the_flow_of_money_to_and_from_the_vendors.md

    *   Vendor: Company name and email address of the vendor to whom the transaction pertains.
    *   Created by: Transaction origin (who created the transaction).
 The following values may be used:

-       * Order number (like "#00007") - The transaction was created automatically in connection with the payment for or cancellation/refund of the specified order;
+       * Order number (like "#00011") - The transaction was created automatically in connection with the payment for or cancellation/refund of the specified order;
        * Administrator name and email address (like Admin Admin admin@example.com) - The transaction was created manually by the administrator using the **Create transaction** feature.
        * PayPal logo - The transaction was created automatically by PayPal (if a PayPal payment method with automatic distribution was used).
-       * Vendor company name and email address (like Seller Ltd seller3@example.com) - The transaction is a payout request created by the specified vendor.
+       * Vendor company name and email address (like Partner Inc partner2@example.com) - The transaction is a payout request created by the specified vendor.

    *   Date: Date when the transaction took place.
    *   Order: Order to which the transaction pertains.